Hi,

 A skewed distribution

 In reality, the population seldom divides so neatly into two buckets.
-Below you can see an example of a study in Hong Kong on the coronavirus, from in Nature Medicine by Dillon Adam and co-authors.
+Below you can see an example of a study in Hong Kong on the coronavirus, from an article in Nature Medicine by Dillon Adam and co-authors.

 (This time it is not the number of persons on the vertical axis, but the proportion.
 That does not make the interpretation much different).